daskeyboard/daskeyboard.io/getting-started.md

 =================== TODO read TODOs in this doc...==========================

 *Warning:* the Q software is in very early stage.
-It's buggy, incomplete, poorly document and below all expectations, that means it is a start and it's improving fast.
+It's buggy, incomplete, and poorly documented.
+That means it is a start.
+However it is improving fast.
 Only use it if you are conformtable being a beta tester and contributing useful feedback.

 ## Installation
-### Download and install Q clients
+### Download and install Q clients software
 Q clients can be downloaded from the Q website: http://q.daskeyboard.com/

-Q clients are available for different platform:
+Q clients are available for the following platforms:
  - Q Desktop: Windows, Linux, Mac coming soon.
  - Q Mobile: Android